©

 Fest-noz and traditional festivals

-There are legends in Brittany, but the legend of the party is not one of them!
-It’s a fact that the Bretons have a rather festive temperament.
+There are countless myths in Brittany, but the legendary parties is not one of them!

 Fest-noz get dancing!

-The fest-noz, or literally “night party” in Breton, is a must in Brittany.
+The fest-noz, meaning ‘night party’ in Breton, is a must in Brittany.

-Before this period, each small part of the country had its own dance, and the Bigouden gavotte was not danced in Vannes, just as the Bigoudens did not dance l’an dro.
+Before this period, each little corner of the country had its own dance, so the Bigouden gavotte was not danced in Vannes, just as the Bigoudens did not dance l’an dro.

-Today, at fest-noz dances, we dance everything!
+Today, at fest-noz dances, we dance the lot!
 The great classics are the mountain gavotte, the an dro and the hanter-dro, the ridées, laridés and other pach pi.
-It’s not unusual to see dances that are a little more ‘exotic’, such as the scottish, mazurka, waltz or polka.
+You might also see dances that are a little more ‘exotic’, such as the scottish, mazurka, waltz or polka.

 Penhors , Tronoën, Treminou… A pardon is a religious festival honouring the saint of a chapel or church.
 These ancient festivals are highly ritualised, with a procession, mass and blessing.